1,396 total views, 2 views today

 When I’m not in my woodworking shop, you’ll find me out on the water whenever possible.
 I have a 22-foot center console Cobia and two sailboats.
 My fleet of kayaks and paddle boards come in handy when our children and four grandsons are visiting.
 I also have a 10 foot inflatable boat I use for my job as a Citizen Scientist for the Salt Ponds Coalition doing water quality testing in Point Judith Pond.
 My testing spot is Gardner Island.
 I encourage everyone to become a member of the Salt Ponds Coalition and support their work to preserve and protect RI salt ponds.
 Without them, there would be no monitoring of the ponds, and a year without testing is a year of data lost forever.

-Rick will no doubt have his his “Smalls Table” stocked that week with items for you to buy.
+If you would like to visit Rick in his Studio, call him at 860-841-5790 or email email@example.com.
+When you’re there, check out his “Smalls Table” stocked with items for purchase.
 From cutting boards and trivets, to smaller trays and custom boxes, to handmade clocks, Rick has an unpredictable assortment of selections.
 Rick’s parting gift to me was a burl table clock which now sits on my Green Hill mantle.